Mohammadrezahajihosseini/RT2_Document/README.md

 Result after widget used
 ----------------------
 > First step

->
-    you need to launc to open simulation:
+   you need to launch to open simulation:

     roslaunch final_assignment simulation_gmapping.launch
     roslaunch final_assignment move_base.launch
     roslaunch final_assignment master.launch

 > Second step
->

    you need to run also jupyter notbook on your sys:

       jupyter-notebook